Once upon a time there was a princess.

 This, in my opinion, is one of the most overlooked scientific perspectives, and indeed, the importance of this perspective with regards to Animal Welfare is often underestimated.

 What’s more important, the practical application of this science to Animal Welfare is not that well developed.
 Also, this young research area is still going through some serious growing pains – neuroscientists disagree on the mechanics of emotional expression.
+As an aside, this disagreement is causing ripples that has potential impact on Animal Welfare, and so I feel compelled to take sides and cast my vote.

 Language barriers.